justincharney/MLP_from_scratch/README.md

 The goal for this project was to build a multilayer perceptron for image classification.
 All model components including input, hidden, and output layers along with backpropagation, and stochastic gradient descent with L2 regularization are implemented from in Python/CuPy.
 Additionally, we perform hyperparameter optimization and compare the accuracy of several differnet MLP architectures to a CNN.
-A more complete discussion can be found in `MLP.pdf`.
+A more complete discussion can be found in `MLP_report.pdf`.

 ## Trying it out